Equinor ASA – Annual report – 31 December 2024

 The recoverable amount applied in Equinor’s impairment assessments is normally estimated value in use.
 Equinor may also apply the assets’ fair value less cost of disposal as the recoverable amount when such a value is available, reasonably reliable, and based on a recent and comparable transactions.

-The estimated future cash flows are adjusted for risks specific to the asset or CGU and discounted using a real post-tax discount rate which is based on Equinor’s post-tax weighted average cost of capital (WACC).
-Country risk specific to a project is included as a monetary adjustment to the projects’ cash flow.
+The estimated future cash flows are adjusted for risks specific to the asset or CGU and discounted using a real post-tax discount rate based on Equinor’s post-tax weighted average cost of capital (WACC).
+Country risk specific to a project is included as a monetary adjustment to the projects’ cashflow.
 Equinor considers country risk primarily as an unsystematic risk.
 The cash flow is adjusted for risk that influences the expected cash flow of a project and which is not part of the project itself.
 The use of post-tax discount rates in determining value in use does not result in a materially different determination of the need for, or the amount of, impairment that would be required if pre-tax discount rates had been used.

 Impairment reversals